amit-1826/angular/README.md

 # angular
-Angular crash course with detailed comments
+A detailed angular completed guide by maximillian